Growth Marketing

 Zapier's story is also one of great timing.
 Open APIs had just started to gain traction.
 Companies like Twilio, Stripe, and Sendgrid were pioneering the API-first approach to development.
 You couldn't build a Zapier-like platform before 2010 because the tooling just didn't exist back then.
 And if you tried after 2012, well, Zapier had already beaten you to it.

-While competitors like IFTTT struggled to catch up, ItDuzzIt focussed too heavily on engineering (and got acquired by Intuit) and the other competitors soon fell by the wayside, Zapier bolted ahead.
+While competitors like IFTTT struggled to catch up, ItDuzzIt focussed too heavily on Engineering Blog (and got acquired by Intuit) and the other competitors soon fell by the wayside, Zapier bolted ahead.
 And they did so with great marketing and the launch of a developer platform.

 Wade and the team found a repeatable model through the Zapier developer platform and got enough apps on the platform that allowed them to generate network effects.
 After starting with ~35 base integrations, they opened the developer platform to let people bring their own integrations to Zapier and after that, it was game over.
 Zapier had won the integrations war.